 Withdrawal from the ESPP.
-A participant may terminate his or her interest in a given offering by withdrawing all of the accumulated payroll deductions credited to such participant's account at any time prior to the end of the offering period.
-The withdrawal of accumulated payroll deductions automatically terminates the employee's interest in that offering.
-As soon as practicable after such withdrawal, the payroll deductions credited to a participant's account are returned to the participant without interest.
-A participant's withdrawal from an offering does not have any effect upon such participant's eligibility to participate in subsequent offerings under the ESPP.
+A participant may terminate his/her interest in a given offering by withdrawing all of the accumulated payroll deductions credited to the participant's account five business days before the end of the offering period.
+The withdrawal of accumulated payroll deductions or contributions automatically terminates the employee's interest in that offering.
+As soon as practicable after withdrawal, the payroll deductions credited to a participant's account are returned to the participant without interest.
+A participant's withdrawal from an offering does not have any effect upon the participant's eligibility to participate in subsequent offerings under the ESPP.

 Termination of Employment.
-Termination of a participant's employment for any reason, including retirement or death or the failure to remain in the continuous employ of AMD for at least 20 hours per week (except for certain leaves of absence), cancels his or her participation in the ESPP immediately.
-In such event, the payroll deductions credited to the participant's account will be returned to the participant, or in the case of death, to the person or persons entitled thereto, without interest.
+Termination of a participant's employment for any reason, including retirement or death, cancels his or her participation in the ESPP immediately.
+In such event, the payroll deductions or contributions credited to the participant's account will be returned to the participant, or in the case of death, to the person or persons entitled thereto, without interest

 Changes in Capitalization.
-In the event of any stock dividend, stock split, spin-off, recapitalization, merger, consolidation, exchange of shares or other change in capitalization, the number of shares then subject to an option and the number of authorized shares remaining available to be sold shall be increased or decreased appropriately, with such other adjustment as may be deemed necessary or equitable by the Board, including adjustments to the price per share.
+In the event of any stock dividend, stock split, spin-off, recapitalization, merger, consolidation, exchange of shares or other change in capitalization, the number of shares then subject to an option and the number of authorized shares remaining available to be sold shall be increased or decreased appropriately, with other adjustment as may be deemed necessary or equitable by the Board, including adjustments to the price per share.

 Transferability.
-No rights or accumulated payroll deductions of an employee under the ESPP may be pledged, assigned or transferred for any reason, and any such attempt may be treated by us as an election to withdraw from the ESPP.
+No rights or accumulated payroll deductions of an employee under the ESPP may be pledged, assigned or transferred for any reason, and any attempt to do so may be treated by us as an election to withdraw from the ESPP.

 Amendment and Termination of the Plan.
-The Board of Directors may at any time amend or terminate the ESPP, except that such termination cannot affect options previously granted nor may any amendment make any change in an existing option which adversely affects the rights of any participant without the participant's consent.
+The Board of Directors may at any time amend or terminate the ESPP, except that termination cannot affect options previously granted nor may any amendment make any change in an existing option which adversely affects the rights of any participant without the participant's consent.
 No amendment may be made to the ESPP without prior or subsequent stockholder approval, if stockholder approval would be required to meet the requirements of Section 423 of the Code or to satisfy the requirements of a stock exchange on which our shares are listed.

-Federal Income Tax Consequences.
-The ESPP, and the right of participants to make purchases thereunder, is intended to qualify as an "employee stock purchase plan" under the provisions of Section 423 of the Code.
-Under these provisions, no income will be taxable to a participant at the time of grant of the option or purchase of shares.
-We will be entitled to a deduction for amounts taxed as ordinary income to a participant only to the extent that ordinary income must be reported upon disposition of shares by the participant before the expiration of the holding period described below.
-A participant may become liable for tax upon disposition of the shares acquired, as summarized below.
+United States Federal Income Tax Consequences.
+The ESPP, and the right of participants to make purchases thereunder, is intended to qualify as an "employee stock purchase plan" in the United States under the provisions of Section 423 of the Code.
+This section describes only the United States federal tax consequences of the ESPP.
+Under Section 423 of the Code, no income will be taxable to a U. S. participant at the time of grant of the option or purchase of shares.
+We will be entitled to a deduction for amounts taxed as ordinary income to a U. S. participant only to the extent that ordinary income must be reported upon disposition of shares by the U. S. participant before the expiration of the holding period described below.
+A U. S. participant may become liable for tax upon disposition of the shares acquired, as summarized below.